-Paunesku grew up in Chicago before moving to the San Francisco Bay Area, where he founded PERTS with friends Carissa Romero, Ben Haley, and Chris Macrander.
-He holds a B.A. from the University of Chicago and a Ph.D. from Stanford University, where his dissertation was supervised by Professors Carol Dweck and Greg Walton.
+Paunesku grew up in Chicago before moving to the San Francisco Bay Area, where he co-founded PERTS with friends Carissa Romero, Ben Haley, and Chris Macrander.
+He earned a B.A. from the University of Chicago and a Ph.D. from Stanford University, where his dissertation was supervised by Professors Carol Dweck and Greg Walton.
 He lives in Oakland, California.

 To request a workshop, presentation, or consulting engagement, email firstname.lastname@example.org.
 For inquiries about PERTS, email email@example.com.